theophani/presentations/handling user capabilities/lions and tigers and handling user capabilities.md

 # Handling User Capabilities

 ^ I’m here to talk about user capabilities, meaning the things the people **can do**, but more importantly, what they **can‘t do**.
-In your career as a designer or developer of software, you will very likely encounter some kind of need to user restrict access to some feature of the software you build.
+In your career as a designer or developer of software, you will very likely encounter some kind of need to -restrict- access to some feature of the software you build.
 This is especially true for someone like myself who builds tools, but I imagine that this is true to some extend for many of you.

 ---

-# (Examples)
+### (Examples)

-^^^
-[Example blog page with these showing/not]
-[Upgrade for XXX feature]
-[Online Shop UI?]

-^^^
+^
 * In a WordPress blog theme, only the blog owner should see edit links, and only when they are logged in.
 * Only premium users should get access to extra features.
 * Only supervisors can edit product categories in an online shop.